basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

 # basic-component-mixins

-Mixins for creating web components in plain JavaScript (ES5 or ES6)
+Mixin library for creating web components in plain JavaScript (ES5 or ES6)

 [![npm version](https://img.shields.io/npm/v/basic-component-mixins.svg?style=flat)](https://www.npmjs.com/package/basic-component-mixins)

-This package implements common web component features as JavaScript mixins.
-These are designed for people who would like to create web components in plain JavaScript while avoiding much of the boilerplate that comes up in component creation.
+This library implements common web component features as JavaScript mixins.
+It is designed for people who would like to create web components in plain JavaScript while avoiding much of the boilerplate that comes up in component creation.
 The mixins permit flexibility and a pay-as-you-go approach to complexity and performance.